Integrate SuperSaaS into a WordPress site

 Set up the plugin.
 Select Settings>SuperSaaS from the menu to go to fill out the SuperSaaS Settings screen:

-- Schedule name – You can either put the name of a schedule or you can provide a full URL if you want to add specific parameters to direct the user to a specific view.
-If you are using more than one schedule, see below.
+- Schedule name – (Optional) You can either put the name of a schedule or you can provide a full URL.
+A URL can be useful if you want to add additional parameters to direct the user to a specific view.
+See below for information on multiple schedules.

-- Button Label – The button label.
-This defaults to “Book Now” or its equivalent in the supported languages.
-If the button has a background image, this will be the alternate text value.
+- Label defaults to “Book Now” or its equivalent in the supported languages.

-- Custom Domain Name – If you created a custom domain name to point to your schedule, you can enter it here to correctly point your users to it.
+- Custom domain name – (Only visible when forwarding to SuperSaaS.)
+If you use a custom domain name that points to your schedule, you can enter it here to correctly point your users to it.